WhenLifeHandsYouLemons/LED-Light-Wall/README.md

 ## Installation

 To install this project, you will need to clone the repository and then install the dependencies.
-To do this, run the following commands on a Raspberry Pi:
+To do this, run the following commands on a Raspberry Pi (RPi 3 or newer with Raspberry Pi OS installed):

 ```console
 git clone https://github.com/WhenLifeHandsYouLemons/LED-Light-Wall.git